Judge Royall Tyler, Judge Jaffrey Pyncheon

 Brattleboro historian Henry Burnham describes Elizabeth Hunt Palmer, recalling his seeing her in 1830, when she was seventy-five years old---

 There is no known portrait of Elizabeth Hunt Palmer, called "the Watertown Beauty".
-But Henry Burnham's comparison of her to Juliette, Madame Recamier may not be accidental.
-The Hunt family and Elizabeth's contemporaries may have considered the resemblance, and may have told Henry Burnham so.
-Juliette's jet black hair is certainly comparable to Mary Palmer Tyler's locks---
+But Henry Burnham's comparison of her to Juliette, Madame Recamier may not be entirely accidental.
+The Hunt family and others may have complimented her for a resemblance to the celebrated Parisian socialite.

 Some time after Royall Tyler's death in 1826 and before 1830---possibly following Sophia Peabody's visit in 1828--- Elizabeth Hunt Palmer moved to Brattleboro, Vermont.
 She may have resided with her daughter, Mary Palmer Tyler, but it is also likely that she lived with her first cousin William Fessenden's widow Patty Holbrook Fessenden, at the old Fessenden bookstore on Main Street---

-William Fessenden's older brother was Thomas Green Fessenden, the author of the popular satirical poem "Terrible Tractoration!" and the editor of "The New England Farmer".
+Thomas Green Fessenden was the author of the popular satirical poem "Terrible Tractoration!" and later the editor of "The New England Farmer".
 Nathaniel Hawthorne boarded with the family of Thomas Green Fessenden in Boston at No. 53 Hancock Street, beginning in January 1836.
 Hancock Street is located immediately west from Beacon Hill.

 Thomas Fessenden died on November 11, 1837 and Hawthorne attended his funeral in Mount Auburn Cemetery.
 Hawthorne was composing a tribute to his friend for the "Atlantic Monthly" when Elizabeth Hunt Palmer died in Brattleboro on January 8, 1838, only two months after her cousin.